Orlando Arcia Preview, Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 70th, and he is 63rd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 51st, and he is 65th in the league in slugging.

-- In 64.4% of his 101 games this season, Arcia has picked up at least one hit.
-He's also had 27 multi-hit games.
+- Arcia has reached base via a hit in 66 games this year (of 102 played), and had multiple hits in 28 of those games.

-- Arcia has had at least one RBI in 31.7% of his games this season (32 of 101), with two or more RBI 14 times (13.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- Arcia has an RBI in 32 of 102 games this season, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.